-L - THEORY; S- STUDIO, T - TUTORIAL; C - CREDIT; HRS: HOURS; MST - MIDTERM TEST, A MST - AVERAGE OF MIDTERM, ESUE - END SEMESTER UNIVERSITY EXAMINATION; IA -INTERNAL ASSESSMENT PROGRESSIVE; SS- FOLIO FINAL Sessional (INTERNAL), EV - EXTERNAL VIVA VOICE, RVW - INTERMEDIATE REVIEW
+L - THEORY; S- STUDIO, T -TUTORIAL; C - CREDIT; HRS: HOURS; MST - MIDTERM TEST, A MST - AVERAGE OF MIDTERM, ESUE - END SEMESTER UNIVERSITY EXAMINATION; IA - INTERNAL ASSESSMENT PROGRESSIVE; SS- FOLIO FINAL Sessional (INTERNAL), EV - EXTERNAL VIVA VOICE, RVW - INTERMEDIATE REVIEW

 To expose the students to a wide spectrum of architectural styles ranging from pre-historic to modern times.

-To explain the students the evolution of architecture in relation to time with special emphasis on social, religious and environmental factors and to make the students understand the developments in the construction technology in different periods.
+To explain to the students the evolution of architecture in relation to time with special emphasis on social, religious and environmental factors.
+To make the students understand the developments in the construction technology in different periods.

-1) Acquire knowledge to identify the common characteristics among the monuments of a particular style.
+Acquire knowledge to identify the common characteristics among the monuments of a particular style and good practices of architecture in the past

-2) Acquire graphic skills to present a building, analyze its elements and explain the composition.
+Acquire graphic skills to present a building, analyze its elements and explain the composition.
+FOCUS: Humanities